T. Lux Feininger

 The [other] group photograph which you sent me, was taken by me with flashlight, and again I had totally forgotten its existence.
 The year could be 1928 (certainly in Dessau). […]"

-502 The attribution of this photograph requires clear verification.
-It was not specified by the artist through inscription or other notes, nor is the negative in the estate and is considered untraced.
-The attribution to the oeuvre by T. Lux Feininger was made by the editors on the basis of a style-critical analysis and the evaluation of provenance and source situation.
+218 The attribution of this photograph requires clear verification.
+It was not specified by the artist through inscription or other notes, nor is the negative in the estate and is considered missing.
+The attribution to the Oeuvre by T. Lux Feininger was made by the editors on the basis of a style-critical analysis and the evaluation of provenance and source situation.

 Catalogue Raisonné numbering